Ancient Rome: Empire – the Principate

 In 27 BC and at the age of 36, Octavian was the sole Roman leader.
 In that year, he took the name Augustus.
-That event is usually taken by historians as the beginning of Roman Empire—although Rome was an "imperial" state since 146 BC, when Carthage was razed by Scipio Aemilianus and Greece was conquered by Lucius Mummius.
+That event is usually taken by historians as the beginning of Roman Empire.
 Officially, the government was republican, but Augustus assumed absolute powers.
 His reform of the government brought about a two-century period colloquially referred to by Romans as the Pax Romana.

 Julio-Claudian dynasty

 The Julio-Claudian dynasty was established by Augustus.
 The emperors of this dynasty were Augustus, Tiberius, Caligula, Claudius and Nero.
-The dynasty is so called due to the gens Julia, family of Augustus, and the gens Claudia, family of Tiberius.
 The Julio-Claudians started the destruction of republican values, but on the other hand, they boosted Rome's status as the central power in the Mediterranean region.
-While Caligula and Nero are usually remembered in popular culture as dysfunctional emperors, Augustus and Claudius are remembered as emperors who were successful in politics and the military.
+While Caligula and Nero are usually remembered in popular culture as dysfunctional emperors, Augustus and Claudius are remembered as successful in politics and the military.
 This dynasty instituted imperial tradition in Rome and frustrated any attempt to reestablish a Republic.